ericdSG/python-package/README.md

 project metadata from `pyproject.toml` and add the contents of `src/` to your environemnt.
 It will create a new directory `src/python_project.egg-info/` that contains the binaries for your project and should be `.gitignore`'d.

+:warning: Tested with `pip=22.2.2` and `setuptools=59.8.0`.
+Note that using `pyproject.toml` instead of `setup.py` and `setup.cfg` is a recent change as of summer 2022, so there is a lot of outdated information out there.

 ## Other data